oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database_snapshot_standby.html.markdown

 The following arguments are supported:

 * `autonomous_container_database_id` - (Required) The Autonomous Container Database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `connection_strings_type` - (Optional) type of connection strings when converting database to snapshot mode
+* `role` - (Required) The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.

+** IMPORTANT **
+Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values

 ## Attributes Reference

 The following attributes are exported:

-* `associated_backup_configuration_details` - A backup config object holds information about preferred backup destinations only.
-This object holds information about the associated backup destinations, such as secondary backup destinations created for local backups or remote replicated backups.
-	* `backup_destination_attach_history` - The timestamps at which this backup destination is used as the preferred destination to host the Autonomous Container Database backups.
-	* `dbrs_policy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
-	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
-	* `internet_proxy` - Proxy URL to connect to object store.
-	* `recovery_window_in_days` - Number of days between the current and earliest point of recoverability covered by automatic backups and manual backups, but not long term backups.
-	* `space_utilized_in_gbs` - The total space utilized (in GBs) by this Autonomous Container Database on this backup destination, rounded to the nearest integer.
-	* `time_at_which_storage_details_are_updated` - The latest timestamp when the backup destination details, such as 'spaceUtilized,' are updated.
-	* `type` - Type of the database backup destination.
-	* `vpc_password` - For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
-	* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
 * `autonomous_exadata_infrastructure_id` - **No longer used.** For Autonomous Database on dedicated Exadata infrastructure, the container database is created within a specified `cloudAutonomousVmCluster`.
 * `autonomous_vm_cluster_id` - The OCID of the Autonomous VM Cluster.
 * `availability_domain` - The availability domain of the Autonomous Container Database.
-* `available_cpus` - Sum of CPUs available on the Autonomous VM Cluster + Sum of reclaimable CPUs available in the Autonomous Container Database.<br> For Autonomous Databases on Dedicated Exadata Infrastructure, the CPU type (OCPUs or ECPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
-See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
+* `available_cpus` - Sum of CPUs available on the Autonomous VM Cluster + Sum of reclaimable CPUs available in the Autonomous Container Database.
 * `backup_config` - Backup options for the Autonomous Container Database.
 	* `backup_destination_details` - Backup destination details.
 		* `dbrs_policy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.